 Signed this day of , 20

 Participant signature: Print Name:

 Witness signature: Print Name:

 Address:

 City: Postal Code:

-PARENT CONSENT AND WAIVER OF LIABIL ITY
+PARENT CONSENT AND WAIVER OF LIABILITY

-terms and conditions.
-Furth my child's experience and ca program.
-I hereby release, of ner, I understand the natural apabilities and believe my discharge and covenant nor all liability claims, demanders. above student, have read and understand the above are of the risks posed by the volunteer program and y child to be qualified to participate in the voluntee not to sue the NCDSB, it's trustees, officers, agents ands, losses or damages that have been addressed by
+I, the undersigned parent and/or legal guardian of the above student, have read and understand the above terms and conditions.
+Further, I understand the nature of the risks posed by the volunteer program and my child's experience and capabilities and believe my child to be qualified to participate in the volunteer program.
+I hereby release, discharge and covenant not to sue the NCDSB, it's trustees, officers, agents, employers and volunteers for all liability claims, demands, losses or damages that have been addressed by the above terms and conditions.

 Name of Parent/Guardian:

 Address:

-Phone:
+Phone: -

-Dated:
+Dated: -

 Signature: Print Name:

 Witness signature: Print Name: